Anecdotal reports claim that fashion designer Tommy Hilfiger made racist statements on the Oprah Winfrey Show.

 Allow me to cast the first stone.

 A whole lot of nice, earnest folks who surely don't consider themselves liars are using the Internet to spread a false and libelous rumor about fashion designer Tommy Hilfiger.
-It comes to them in the form of a forwarded email message.
+It comes to them in the form of a forwarded email or a shared social media post.
 They read it, they either believe it to be true or don't care if it's true, and they pass it on to friends, associates and people they hardly even know with the click of a mouse button.

 Knowingly or not, each one of these people becomes a link in a growing chain of lies.
 Scurrilous, hurtful lies.
 We know they are lies because the parties involved have issued repeated denials.

 Oprah Winfrey addressed the rumor personally during a show broadcast in 1999, summarized on her website as follows: